w3f/polkadot-wiki/docs/learn/learn-nft.md

 ## NFT Standards

 Due to its heterogeneous nature, the Polkadot ecosystem supports differing implementations of NFTs.
-Polkadot’s core blockchain technology is based on Substrate.
-Accordingly, NFTs created in substrate-based context are called “native” NFTs.
+Polkadot's core blockchain technology is based on the Polkadot SDK (Substrate).
+Accordingly, NFTs created in a Substrate-based context are called "native" NFTs.
 Native NFTs are created through dedicated methods available in pallets, collections of functions written as Wasm code.
+This approach offers significant performance advantages over smart contract implementations, as pallets operate at the chain level with direct access to the blockchain's storage and logic, ensuring optimal security under Polkadot's shared security model while maintaining lower computational overhead.

-Polkadot Uniques and NFTs pallets and Unique Network’s NFT utility pallet bundle provide a way to do this.
+Polkadot Uniques and NFTs pallets and Unique Network's NFT utility pallet bundle provide a way to do this.
 Here a common standard for metadata may provide direct interoperability and efforts in that direction are being made through the XCM initiative
 ([RFC-0125: XCM Asset Metadata](https://polkadot-fellows.github.io/RFCs/approved/0125-xcm-asset-metadata.html#rfc-0125-xcm-asset-metadata)).